Resummed energy loss in extreme-mass-ratio scattering using critical orbits: Introduction

 Here we turn our attention to radiative fluxes in a scattering process, with the aim of using similar ideas to obtain PM-resummed formulas for the total energy lost via emission of gravitational waves, focusing on Schwarzschild black holes and working at leading order in the binary mass ratio $q:=m/M$.
 We use a terminology whereby `$n$PM order' describes the $\mathcal{O}(G^{n})$ term of the energy loss (where $G$ is the gravitational constant), and `1SF' refers to its $O(q^2)$ term.
 In this notation, the total energy radiated to infinity is now fully known through 4PM order~\cite{Herrmann:2021tct,Herrmann:2021lqe,Riva:2021vnj,DiVecchia:2022piu,Dlapa:2022lmu,Damgaard:2023ttc,Jakobsen:2023hig} and through 1SF at 5PM order~\cite{Driesse:2024feo}.
 Horizon-absorption contributions first arise at 7PM order and have been calculated at this order~\cite{Goldberger:2020wbx,Jones:2023ugm,Cipriani:2026myb}.
 In the context of black-hole perturbation theory, the behavior of orbits near the separatrix and the properties of gravitational radiation from such orbits were analyzed in a variety of studies over the years, including~\cite{Cutler:1994,Glampedakis:2002ya,Gundlach:2012aj,Berti:2010ce}.
 Details of the divergent behavior particularly relevant for our current work have been explored in Ref.~\cite{Barausse:2021xes}.

-In this work, we construct novel PM-SF resummed models, augmented with PN terms, for the total amount of energy carried away in gravitational radiation to infinity and down the black hole horizon, $E^+_{\rm GW}$ and $E^-_{\rm GW}$ respectively, and demonstrate their performance using numerical calculations for scattering geodesics in black-hole perturbation theory~\cite{Warburton:2025ymy}.
+In this work, we construct novel semi-analytic models for the total amount of energy radiated during a scattering encounter.
+These models combine PM expressions, augmented with PN terms, with SF results to describe the total energy carried away in gravitational radiation to infinity and down the black hole horizon, $E^+_{\rm GW}$ and $E^-_{\rm GW}$ respectively.
+To assess the accuracy of these models, we compare their predictions against numerical calculations for scattering geodesics in black-hole perturbation theory~\cite{Warburton:2025ymy}.
 As a diagnostic of the 1SF strong-field dynamics we use the singular behavior of $E^+_{\rm GW}$ and $E^-_{\rm GW}$ for scattering geodesics approaching the separatrix in the parameter space.
 A key idea is that, near the separatrix, radiative losses are dominated by radiation from the near-circular whirl motion at periastron; in the separatrix limit itself the number of whirls diverges, and with it the radiative losses formally diverge too.
 This divergence has the form $E^\pm_{\rm GW}\propto \log(\delta j)$, where $\delta j$ is the difference between the (a-dimensionalized) orbital angular momentum and its critical value at a given geodesic energy, {\it and the proportionality coefficient is entirely determined from the energy flux calculated on the asymptotic unstable circular geodesic orbit}.
 Such circular-orbit fluxes can be readily computed with great numerical precision using standard tools in black-hole perturbation theory, and in this work we will obtain an accurate analytical fit for these fluxes (to infinity and down the horizon) as functions along the separatrix.
 These analytical fit formulas then determine the coefficient of the logarithmic divergence term that informs our resummation procedure.